Loma de Tiscapa, Nicaragua - Things to Do in Loma de Tiscapa

 Top Things to Do in Loma de Tiscapa

-Zipline across the crater
+Zipline across the volcanic crater

 Getting There